 3.3.1.
-Contracts with a value over 250.000 US\$.
+Contracts with a value of 250,000 US\$ and above.

-All service contracts estimated at USD\$ 250.000 or above will be tendered through Restricted Bidding (Schedule 3) unless a specific derogation form the competent authority allows the use of a different procedure.
-The Restricted Bidding shall be international, regional or local according to the thresholds established in Schedule 4.
+1. All service contracts estimated at US\$ 250.000 or above will be tendered through Restricted Bidding (Schedule 3) unless a specific derogation form the competent authority allows the use of a different procedure.

+2. The Restricted Bidding shall be international, regional or local according to the thresholds established in Schedule 4.

 3.3.2.
-Contracts with a value between 50.000 and 250.000 US\$
+Contracts with a value of 50,000 and below 250,000 US\$

-Contracts with an estimated value between US\$ 50.000 and US\$ 250.000 will be tendered through Limited Bidding unless a specific derogation from the competent authority allows the use of a different procedure.
-The Procuring Entity must justify why and how the economic operators invited to present bids were selected.
+- 1. Contracts with an estimated value of US\$ 50.000 and below US\$ 250.000 will be tendered through Limited Bidding unless a specific derogation from the competent authority allows the use of a different procedure. - 2.
+The Contracting Authority must justify why and how the economic operators invited to present bids were selected.

 3.3.3.
-Contracts with a value between 2.000 and 50.000 US\$
+Contracts with a value of 2,000 and below 50,000 US\$

-- 1. Contracts with an estimated value between 2.000 and 50.000 US\$ may be tendered through Negotiated Bidding procedure preferably with three bidders.
-The Procuring Entity must justify why and how the economic operators invited to present bids were selected. - 2.
-The Procuring Entity must justify the cases in which it enters into negotiation with less than three entities or chooses single source.
+- 1. Contracts with an estimated value of 2.000 and below 50.000 US\$ may be tendered through Negotiated Procedure with a minimum of two bidders for procedure with publication and a minimum of one bidder for procedure without publication.
+The Contracting Authority must justify why and how the economic operators invited to present bids were selected. - 2.
+For contracts under US\$ 10.000 the Contracting Authority shall use simplified Bidding Documents.